wjcx-zh/cpp-docs.zh-tw/docs/cpp-conformance-improvements-2017.md

    decltype(S<int>::f<int>()) i; // this should fail
 }
 ```
-若要修正錯誤，請將 i 宣告為 `int`。
+To fix the error, declare i as `int`.

-### <a name="pre-condition-checks-for-type-traits"></a>類型特性的先決條件檢查
+### <a name="pre-condition-checks-for-type-traits"></a>Pre-condition checks for type traits
-Visual Studio 2017 15.3 版改進了類型特性的先決條件檢查，以更嚴格地遵守標準。 此類檢查是可供指派的。 在更新版本 15.3 中，下列程式碼會產生 C2139：
+Visual Studio 2017 version 15.3 improves pre-condition checks for type-traits to more strictly follow the standard.
+One such check is for assignable.
+The following code produces C2139 in Update Version 15.3:

 ```cpp
 struct S;